scripting/instantOutlines/README.md

 ### Demo app

-Here's a <a href="http://scripting.com/code/instantoutlinesrepo/demo/">demo app</a> that watches my Twitter outline.
+Here's a <a href="http://scripting.com/code/instantoutlinesrepo/demo/">demo app</a> that watches an outline that flows through this repo.

+It's an outline that's generated from threads I post <a href="https://twitter.com/davewiner">on Twitter</a>.

 You don't have to reload it to see my updates, they will appear automatically.

-The source code is here.
+The source code is <a href="https://github.com/scripting/instantOutlines/tree/main/demo">here</a>.

 ### If you're a developer...